tomberget/github-actions-workshop/tasks/012-dependabot.md

 In this lesson, you learned how to set up Dependabot to automatically manage your project's dependencies.
 You now have:

-- A Dependabot configuration that checks for updates weekly
 - Automatic pull requests for security vulnerabilities
 - Integration with your existing GitHub Actions workflows
 - A systematic approach to keeping dependencies current